daniel-beet/acme.sh.wiki-clone/DNS-API-Test.md

 ### 2. You need to set up the following "Github actions Secrets":

-Open the menu: `"Settings"` -> `"Secrets"` -> `"New secret"`
+Open the menu: `"Settings"` -> `"Secrets"` -> `"New secret"` ** The secrets are only visible to yourself, nobody else can read the secrets.**

 Set the following secrets: